chitinlink/chitinlink.github.io/minecraft/index.md

 3. Don't lag out the server.
 Examples:
   * Animal pens with too many animals
   * Stray minecarts
-  * Always-on redstone machines
+  * Always-on machines

-Ask if you want to break rule 3 for something.
-My answer will probably be to do it somewhere far away.
+  * Exceptions can be made, ask in advance for one.

 </details>

-#### ⚠️ 1.16 Nether reset ⚠️
+#### ⚠️ 1.16.2 Update **AND** Nether reset ⚠️

-We will be resetting the Nether for 1.16.

-* I will re-establish all portal connections in Creative when we do this.
-* If you have something in the Nether you REALLY want to keep, tell me before 1.16 comes out.
+We're postponing updating until 1.16.2, and when it comes we'll reset the Nether as well.

 ---